The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 Suppose that $m$ is even.
 If the realization is faithful then $Q_m(xy)=0$ so that $[m-1]=1$, and the realization is automatically balanced.
 If the realization is not faithful it is quite possible that it is not balanced.
 Note that a faithful realization need not be symmetrizable, but only because $\Bbbk$ may not contain enough scalars; if $\Bbbk$ is a field and $xy$ has a square root, the Cartan matrix is symmetrizable.

 Suppose that $m$ is odd.
 If the realization is faithful then it is balanced if and only if it is symmetric and $[m-1]=1$ (i.e. if $\l=1$, where $\l$ was defined in the last section).
 Root-rescaling by the diagonal matrix with entries $(\l,1)$ will yield a symmetric matrix.
-It will be balanced as a faithful dihedral realization, but need not be balanced when viewed as a non-faithful dihedral realization of $W_{mk}$.
+It will be balanced as a faithful dihedral realization, but need not be balanced when viewed as a non-faithful dihedral realization of $W_{mk}$ (the dihedral group with $2mk$ elements, for some $k \ge 2$).

 \begin{example} The best example of a non-symmetrizable non-balanceable Cartan matrix that still plays a significant role is \emph{exotic affine} $\sl_n$ for $n \ge 3$.
-When $n=4$, it is given by the following matrix over $\Bbbk=\Z[q^\pm]$: Note that the Coxeter group which acts faithfully does not depend on the specialization of $q$, and thus agrees with the case $q=1$, which is the usual affine $\sl_n$ Cartan matrix.
+When $n=4$, it is given by the following matrix over $\Bbbk=\Z[q^\pm]$: Note that the Coxeter group which acts faithfully in rank 2 does not depend on the specialization of $q$, and thus agrees with the case $q=1$, which is the usual affine $\sl_n$ Cartan matrix.
 This matrix is even-balanced and odd-unbalanced.
-The matrix for exotic affine $\sl_2$ is symmetric and balanced, given by Now, of course, the Coxeter group which acts faithfully can change when $q$ is specialized.
+The matrix for exotic affine $\sl_2$ is symmetric and balanced, given by Now, of course, the Coxeter group which acts faithfully in rank 2 can change when $q$ is specialized.
 In \cite{EQAGS} we will explain how Soergel bimodules for exotic affine $\sl_n$ give rise to a quantum Satake equivalence. \end{example}